-Appe endix 2 - RESPONSES RECEIVED No. RESPO ONSE RECEIVED OFFIC CER RESPONSE 1. a) Most people keep their bicycles in their back gardens, which is easily accessible and safer. a) Access to back gardens is via a narrow, unlit alleyway.
+Appe ppendix 2 - RESPONSES RECEIVED No. RESPO ONSE RECEIVED OFFIC CER RESPONSE 1. a) Most people keep their bicycles in their back gardens, which is easily accessible and safer. a) Access to back gardens is via a narrow, unlit alleyway.
 For those whose back gardens are at the far end of the alleyway it is particularly difficult to bring b) It will set a precedent to allow further cycle parking schemes that will impact on car parking. cycles to and from the back gardens and for those with larger cycles such as cargo bikes or those with trailers it is not possible.
-Some residents C) Transient students would be the only ones who would choose to park their bicycles on street. have reported a concern about using the alleyway at night.
+Some residents c) Transient students would be the only ones who would choose to park their bicycles on street. have reported a concern about using the alleyway at night.
 It is not convenient for visitors to use back gardens. , Police advise not to leave your bike constantly in the same place. b) If local residents request cycle parking there may be future schemes but only following public consultation. e) Bicycles often get neglected on the racks and will clutter it up until removed. c) The cycle racks were well- used during the trial by residents some of whom include students.
 Students need to park their cycles and currently often park them on the footway. d) Cycles are currently often left on the footway and are not locked to anything.
 Those residents who can are still likely to use their back gardens or houses to park their cycles overnight or if they are not being used for a length of time. e) The City Rangers will remove any obviously abandoned cycle if contacted.
 This could also be a problem with cycles left on the footway.
 2. a) Bicycles parked on the road will increase levels of theft. a) Given the number of cycles currently left on the footway b) Most people keep their bicycles in their back gardens, which is easily the level of theft is unlikely to increase. accessible and safer. , See above 1a c) 'Dutch bikes' will not fit on the C) The permanent racks will be

-App Appendix 2 - RESPONSES RECEIVED No. RESPO DNSE RECEIVED OFFIC CER RESPONSE d) proposed cycle racks.
-Don't understand why this is being carried out in face of considerable opposition d) installed at an angle and the dutch cargo-type bikes will fit within the space.
-Whilst there is opposition to the scheme there is also a strong level of support.
-The scheme was initiated by residents living on Thoday Street.
-3. a) Most people keep their bicycles in their back gardens, which is easily accessible and safer. b) See above 1a See above 1d b) Police advise against parking bicycles in the same place. , See above 1b The width of the cycle parking will be the same as the width of a car parking c) This will set a precedent allowing other residents to have cycle racks in front of their properties. space, d) The street is too narrow and the racks will cause an obstruction to vehicles.
-4. a) People keep their bicycles in their back gardens, which is a) See above 1a b) easily accessible and safer.
-Installing the bicycle racks will impact on car parking places. b) The number of car parking spaces will be reduced.
-However, there are a number of residents who do not own a car.
-5. The cycle racks will impact on car parking. , See above 4b The scheme was initiated by residents who have problems b) Unaware that cycle parking is a problem. parking their cycles and there are often cycles left on the footway.
-6. a) The cycle racks will impact on car parking. , See above 4b b) Most people keep their bicycles in their back b) See above 1a
+App Appendix 2 - RESPONSES RECEIVED No. RESPONSE RECEIVED OFFICER RESPONSE proposed cycle racks. d) Don't understand why this being carried out in face considerable opposition 3. a) Most people keep the bicycles in their bac gardens, which is easi accessible and safer. b) Police advise against parking bicycles in the same place. c) This will set a precedent allowing other residents to have cycle racks in front of their properties. d) The street is too narrow and the racks will cause a obstruction to vehicles. b) See above 1d c) See above 1b d) The width of the cycle parking will be the same as the width of a car parking space, of 4. a) People keep their bicycles their back gardens, which easily accessible and safer. b) Installing the bicycle rack will impact on car parkir places. is b) The number of car parking spaces will be reduced.
+However, there are a number 5. a) The cycle racks will impact of car parking.b) Unaware that cycle parking a problem. b) The scheme was initiated by residents who have problems 6. a) The cycle racks will impact of car parking. b) Most people keep the bicycles in their back b) See above 1a